NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### Count - *\#*
-When a _count_ is followed by a single non-negative integer record, i.e. one of `i,U,I,u,l,m,L,M`, it specifies the total child element count.
-This allows the parser to pre-size any internal construct used for parsing, verify that the promised number of child values were found, and avoid scanning for any terminating bytes while parsing.
+When a _count_ is followed by a single non-negative integer value, i.e., one of `i,U,I,u,l,m,L,M`, it specifies the total child element count.
+This allows the parser to pre-size any internal construct used for parsing, verify that the promised number of child values were found, and avoid scanning for terminating bytes while parsing.

 - A _count_ can be specified without a _type_.